 We learn that God has set his King on the holy hill of Zion, Mt.
 Moriah, in Jerusalem.
-This is the same location where God led Abraham on a three-day journey to test if he would be willing to give up even his precious son, Isaac, as a sacrifice to the Lord (Genesis 22).
+This is the same location where God led Abraham on a three-day journey to test if he would be willing to give up even his precious son, Isaac, as a sacrifice to the Lord, in Genesis 22.
 Abraham was willing, but God never allowed him to go through with it.
-Instead, the Father later willingly offered of His own beloved Son, Jesus Christ, in the very same place on the cross for us.
-Jesus was three days in the grave, a parallel with Abraham’s three-day journey of grief.
+Instead, the Father later willingly offered of His own beloved Son, Jesus Christ, in the very same place, on the cross for us.
+Jesus was then three days in the grave, a parallel with Abraham’s three-day journey of grief towards the Mount.

-But the Father raised Jesus from the dead, giving Him power and authority to rule as eternal King over all nations to the ends of the earth.
-Jesus has been given complete authority over all earthly kings and leaders in addition to all heavenly rulers.
-Most leaders on earth are not yet aware of it.
-Psalm 2 presents some divine advice to them, whether they choose to hear it or not.
+But the Father raised Jesus from the dead, giving Him power and authority to rule as eternal King over all nations to the very ends of the earth.
+Jesus has been given complete authority over all earthly kings and leaders as well as all heavenly rulers.
+Most leaders on earth are not yet aware of His position.
+Psalm 2 presents some divine advice to them, whether they choose to hear and obey it, or not.

-Although Jesus became incarnate as a baby through Mary, He existed with the Father from the beginning, and all of creation was made through Him (John 1:1-3).
-Several Old Testament prophets add further information about this coming Messiah, the Christ.
-Isaiah speaks of his roots in the genealogy through David, from David’s father, Jesse.
+Although Jesus came as a baby through Mary, He existed with the Father from the beginning, and all of creation was made through Him, as recorded in the opening of the gospel of John.
+Several Old Testament prophets add further insight into this coming Messiah, or Christ.
+Isaiah speaks of His roots in the genealogy of King David, through David’s father, Jesse.

 11 There shall come forth a Rod from the stem of Jesse, and a Branch shall grow out of his roots.
 2 The Spirit of the Lord shall rest upon Him,

 The Spirit of knowledge and of the fear of the Lord.